marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 Also required are PowerShell 5.1 and the PowerShell Az module (https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-2.6.0)

 This demonstration should work across Windows, Linux and MacOS.
+Please use a supported browser (https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-supported-browsers-devices) to access the Azure portal.

 // in reality, all connection strings, usernames, passwords and credentials should be stored in Azure Key Vault, but I'm leaving them in cleartext in the parameter files for the educational value and clarity.
 To use references to Azure Key Vault secrets from within the parameter file, see https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-keyvault-parameter